Hopewell Holdings: Infrastructure

-Hopewell is participating in the investment of five toll road projects with a total length of 360 km, all of which are in the Pearl River Delta region of Guangdong Province in mainland China.
+Hopewell participated in the investment of five toll road projects with a total length of 360 km, all of which being in the Pearl River Delta region of Guangdong province in mainland China.
 Four toll road projects are in operation while construction of the 15 km Phase I of the Guangzhou-Zhuhai West Superhighway (Guangzhou to Shunde section) commenced in December 2001.
-All of the projects are in the form of co-operative joint ventures between Hopewell and Chinese partners.
+All of the projects are in the form of co-operative joint ventures between Hopewell and mainland Chinese partners.